MSc in Biosystems Engineering - MATE Directorate of Education

 Language of conduction: Hungarian or English

-The curriculum, the sequencing of knowledge, the specialisation options and the final examination requirements are the same as for full-time study.
-The nature of the teaching, the allocation of subject groups and certain methodological issues may differ from the full-time system.
-At the Gödöllő training location, classes are usually held on Fridays and Saturdays, with the exception of the first week, when classes are held from Wednesday to Friday.
+The curriculum, the sequential structure of knowledge, and the final examination requirements are the same as in the full-time program.
+At the Gödöllő campus, classes in the part-time program are generally held on Fridays and Saturdays, except during the first week, when classes are held from Wednesday to Friday.

 Skills and professional competences acquired on completion of the program